vishalkumar957039/container/docs/how-to.md

 ## Configure memory and CPUs for your containers

-Since the containers created by `container` are lightweight virtual machines, you need to consider the needs of your containerized application when you `container run` a container.
+Since the containers created by `container` are lightweight virtual machines, consider the needs of your containerized application when you use `container run`.
 The `--memory` and `--cpus` options allow you to override the default memory and CPU limits for the virtual machine.
 The default values are 1 gigabyte of RAM and 4 CPUs.
 You can use abbreviations for memory units; for example, to run a container for image `big` with 8 CPUs and 32 gigabytes of memory, use:

 ```bash
 container run --rm --cpus 8 --memory 32g big